Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Bounds on the endomorphism field

 A finite group $G$ is said to be a Frobenius group if $G$ contains a subgroup $H$ called the Frobenius complement such that

-Frobenius proved that for such groups there exists a normal subgroup $K$ of $G$ such that $G \cong K \rtimes H$.
-Left multiplication by elements of $G$ on $X$, the set of left cosets of $H$, gives rise to a transitive action and the above condition tells us that the identity is the only element which fixes two or more elements of $X$.
+Frobenius proved that for such groups there exists a normal subgroup $N$ of $G$ such that $G \cong N \rtimes H$.
+We call $N$ the Frobenius kernel.
+Left multiplication by elements of $G$ on $X$, the set of left cosets of $H$, gives rise to a transitive action and the above condition tells us the identity is the only element which fixes two or more elements of $X$.
 Hence, this action is at most doubly transitive and the stabiliser $G_b$ of a point $b \in X$ has no fixed points in $X\setminus \{b\}$.
-Furthermore, it is well know that this action is doubly transitive if and only if $|G| = |K|^2 - |K|$.
-In this case, it can be shown that $K$ is a $p$-elementary group \cite[Propositon 8.4]{Passman_Permutation_groups}, and hence $K$ may be regarded as an $\Fp$ vector space and $G$ as a subgroup of the affine general linear group on this vector space.
+Applying Burnside's Lemma to $G_b$ and $X\setminus \{b\}$ (or $X$) shows this action is doubly transitive if and only if $|H| = |N| - 1 $, that is, $|G| = |N|^2 - |N|$.
+In this case, it can be shown that $N$ is a $p$-elementary group \cite[Propositon 8.4]{Passman_Permutation_groups}, and hence $N$ may be regarded as an $\Fp$ vector space and $G$ as a subgroup of the affine general linear group on this vector space.

 Examples of Frobenius groups include $F_q = \Fq \rtimes \Fq^\times \cong {\rm AGL}(1,q)$, $D_n$ for $n$ odd, and $C_{11}^2 \rtimes {\rm SL}_2(5)$, with Frobenius complements $\Fq^\times$, a subgroup of order 2 and ${\rm SL}_2(5)$ respectively.